fonttools/fontbakery/README.md

 ## Contribution

-The project is run on Github, in the [typical](http://producingoss.com) free software way - your issues and pull requests are welcome!
+The project is run on Github, in the [typical](http://producingoss.com) free software way - your issues and pull requests are welcome in any way!

+Thanks to Robert Martinez (@mray) for [contributing](https://github.com/googlefonts/fontbakery/pull/255) the project logo!

 ### Contributor License Agreement